A Feature-Oriented Primer for Better AI

 - The data the models are trained on is the same data that you put into production.

 Furthermore, when all of your data is converted to the machine-native 1’s and 0’s format from the outset, everything you do with the data is faster and more efficient, not just ML modeling.
-That’s why we believe the feature-first paradigm is so revolutionary to the ML, AI, and big data industries.
+That’s why we believe the feature-oriented paradigm is so revolutionary to the ML, AI, and big data industries.

-Applying a feature-first approach to analytics and AI initiatives enables truly real-time use cases through the elimination of pre-processing, unlocking a wealth of opportunity for companies of all sizes to transform their investment in big data into tangible business outcomes.
+Applying a feature-oriented approach to analytics and AI initiatives enables truly real-time use cases through the elimination of pre-processing, unlocking a wealth of opportunity for companies of all sizes to transform their investment in big data into tangible business outcomes.